erickrr-bd/DI-Alert/README.md

 ## Features
 - Integrity verification by documents' version field (`_version`)
 - Scheduled audit using APScheduler
-- Supports running as a service/daemon on Linux and Windows
 - Modular and extensible for multiple indices or index patterns
+- It runs each day at a specific configurable time
+- Audits index pattern documents in a configurable time range
 - Audit of a specific index
+- Supports running as a service/daemon on Linux and Windows
 - Alert via Telegram

 ## Requirements